A quick and easy Apple Bread recipe that’s loaded with shredded apples, ensuring moist, delicious fresh apple flavor and texture in every bite!

 This recipe works perfectly with two 8″ x 4″ loaf pans.
 Here’s my favorite pans – they’re heavy duty and always release breads perfectly.
 I like their slightly smaller size, just a touch smaller than a more common 1-pound loaf pan.

 The house smells so cozy while the bread is baking.
 It’s like a big apple-cinnamon hug.

 This apple bread is a loaf of fall, packed with shredded apples.
 I think it’s truly the best apple bread recipe, with a variety of flavor and texture in every single bite.

 The bread also freezes extremely well.
 So I like to stash one loaf away for later.
 This makes for an easy baked treat with only the minimal effort of taking it out to thaw.

 Like this apple recipe?
-Pin it!
+Save it to Pinterest!